A Unified Noise-Curvature View of Loss of Trainability: Related Work

-\paragraph{Step-size as noise injection and plasticity.} Step size plays a central role in plasticity: it acts as controllable noise that trades off exploration and stability. \textcite{Berariu2021} study a fine-tuning generalization gap and hypothesize that pretraining reduces gradient noise in the tuning stage, leading to less exploration and sharper minima; they show that increasing the step size (amplifying gradient randomness) during tuning substantially reduces the gap \parencite[Fig.~7]{Berariu2021}.
-Subsequent analyses likewise emphasize the step size as a key factor for both causing and mitigating loss of plasticity \parencite{Lewandowski2023}.
-Our results refine this view in continual learning: larger steps are not uniformly beneficial.
-When gradients become noise-dominated or curvature becomes fragile, \emph{decaying} the step size restores trainability—for example, under L2 and Wasserstein we often reduce the base learning rate before briefly re-warming, whereas CReLU tolerates mild warm-ups only after volatility drops (Sec.~\ref{sec:bound+controller}).
-This aligns with classical noise-scale theory \parencite{Mandt2017,McCandlish2018,SmithLe2017} and with widely used decaying schedules \parencite{Goyal2017LargeBatch,Loshchilov2017SGDR,Huang2017Snapshot,Vaswani2017Attention,Devlin2019BERT,Chen2017RethinkingAtrous}.
+\paragraph{Step-size as noise injection and plasticity.} The step-size of an optimization algorithm plays a central role in plasticity: it acts as controllable noise \parencite{Mandt2017, SmithLe2017}, and regulates the balance between escaping sharp minima and settling into stable solutions.
+While classical noise-scale theory prescribes step-sizes based on gradient signal-to-noise ratios \parencite{Schaul2013}, we find this insufficient in non-stationary settings where curvature volatility acts as a distinct, dominant failure mode.
+Our results refine this view in continual learning: larger step-sizes are not uniformly beneficial.
+When gradients become noise-dominated or curvature becomes fragile, \emph{decaying} the step-size restores trainability.
+For instance, under L2 and Wasserstein regularizer, we often reduce the base step-size before briefly re-warming, whereas CReLU tolerates mild warm-ups only after volatility drops (Sec.~\ref{sec:bound+controller}).
+This aligns with widely used decaying schedules \parencite{Goyal2017LargeBatch,Loshchilov2017SGDR,Huang2017Snapshot,Vaswani2017Attention,Devlin2019BERT,Chen2017RethinkingAtrous}.\looseness=-1